 Gear room will be kept tidy at all times.

 Club Boats/Gear can only be used on organised club paddles .
-Any member who wishes to use club gear outside organised club paddles must have permission from the Gear Officer.
+Any member who wish to use club gear outside organised club paddles must have permission from the Gear Officer.

 For all club paddles boats /gear must be booked in advance by either contacting gear officer or leaving message on club phone.
 The gear officer will allocate a boat/gear to members who have booked.